fdfea/tictactrains-engine/README.md

 &  a  b  c  d  e  f  g
 ```

 These rule modifications helps to keep the gameplay fresh and can make the game more fair in some cases.
-A few rule sets are provided with TicTacTrains Engine.
+A few rulesets are provided with TicTacTrains Engine.
 The default is "Classical" rules, which is notated as "(XA, OA, ...)".
 This means that each player alternates on every turn and can go in any square, hence the "A".
-Another rule sets provided is "Modern" rules, which is notated as "(XA, O1, O3, XA, OA, ...)".
+Another rulesets provided is "Modern" rules, which is notated as "(XA, O1, O3, XA, OA, ...)".
 This means that X goes once anywhere, O goes twice (once in ring 1 and once in ring 3), and then the players alternate for the rest of the game, going wherever is available.
-Additional rule sets can be created by modifying the code.
+Additional rulesets can be created by modifying the code.

 ### **Explanation of AI**